 Speaking Your Customers’ Language – A Guide To Client Interaction

-Providing the products and services you’ve promised is the foundation of a successful business, of course, but a company that stops there is simply performing a function—a function it won’t be likely to fill for too long.
-Lasting success and steady growth depend on customer service, and how you speak to your customers is one the most important ways you demonstrate your commitment to their satisfaction.
+Providing the products and services you’ve promised is the foundation of a successful business.
+But a company that stops there is simply performing a function— a function it won’t be likely to fill for too long.
+Steady growth and lasting success depend on customer service, and how you speak to your customers is one the most important ways you demonstrate your commitment to their satisfaction.

-Good words make a good impression, and as long as you live up to the positive expectations you set they can be a big part of becoming an industry leader.
+Good words make a good impression.
+And as long as you live up to the positive expectations you set, they can be a big part of becoming a trustworthy source that your customers come back to again and again.

 Demonstrate Responsibility for Every Customer Concern